 “Out of the city.
 In the woods.”

 Ramon had never been so intrigued in his life.
 He knew he heard something land on the floor but didn’t see it.
 He wanted to see Frankie’s “proof”.
-He went back into the bedroom and Katrina gave him hell about leaving with Frankie.
+He went back into the bedroom and Katrina gave him hell about leaving with his friend.
 She’d been listening the whole time.
 But Ramon, stubborn as he was, wanted to know if seeing was believing.
 He always wanted some kind of proof.

-Ramon put on a jacket and he and Frankie got in Ramon’s jeep and took about an hour’s drive outside of Detroit.
+Ramon put on a jacket and he and Frankie got in Ramon’s pickup truck and took about an hour’s drive on I-94 outside of Detroit to Macomb County.
 The night air was cool and crisp as Frankie gave directions until they entered the country area.